Function

 - Policy, Rights, and Feasibility (PRF): Validate intended behaviour with respect to governance Rules, User Entity State constraints, human commands, and domain feasibility conditions.
 The A‑User Control knows that the A‑User actions must comply with a variety of constraints.

 - Plan Construction and Execution (PCE): Orchestrate execution of the behaviour based on Statuses reported by the AIMs, including speech and actions.
-The A-User Control is now able to executed the actions after taking constraints into accounts.
+The A‑User Control is now able to execute the actions after taking constraints into account.

 - Conflict Management and Escalation (CME): Detect unresolved inconsistencies or conflicts and escalate to the responsible human when required.
 Various impediments may be encountered and modifications to the action decided.